FlorianCP/NSAttributedStringHelper/README.md

 The current collection of methods is pretty small and contribution is very welcome.
 Feel free to add your own methods and send pull requests.

 ## Credits
 NSAttributedStringHelper was created by Codepool GmbH (http://www.codepool.at), a software company based in Linz, Austria.
-Idea and initial commits where done by Florian Rath.
+Idea and initial commits by Florian Rath.